Quick start

 Florence-2 is the fastest option and uses minimal VRAM.
 Good enough for style datasets where you’re using the --style flag anyway.
 One warning: it hallucinates narratives on photos of people — it will invent emotions, relationships, and backstories that aren’t there.
 Don’t use it for character datasets.

 Qwen3-VL produces the best captions overall.
 It follows instructions well, produces accurate and concise descriptions, and doesn’t hallucinate on people.
+It also uses less VRAM than BLIP (~4 GB vs ~6 GB) — this isn’t a tradeoff, it’s just the better default unless you need Florence-2’s speed.
 This is the recommended choice for character/subject LoRAs where caption accuracy directly affects training quality.

 For character datasets, always use Qwen3-VL.
 The accuracy difference matters — a hallucinated caption teaches the LoRA the wrong thing.